KutalaMohanPrasad/ResearchMethodology/README.md

 RQ2: The second challenge is in poor key management procedures.

 RQ3: there are no standardized cloud-specific security metrics that cloud customers can use to monitor the security status of their cloud resources.

-SUMMARY:
-Cloud computing has started new era in the internet world not only for data storage but also on the availability, Security and maintenance.
-However we need to understand the security issues or any challenges among all cloud based technologies before committing the code or data in third party.
-In this paper I have concentrated major security issues and few vulnerabilities in different models and services.
-Vulnerabilities that are relevant for all cloud computing components typically concern the provider or rather users’ inability to control cloud infrastructure as they do their own infrastructure.
-Among the control challenges are insufficient security audit possibilities, and the fact that certification schemes and security metrics aren’t adopted to cloud computing.
-Further, standard security controls regarding audit, certification, and continuous security monitoring can’t be implemented effectively.

 # Manifest: